 Japanese Cultural Center of Hawaii

-Manoa Grand Ballroom
+Manoa Grand Ballroom, 5th Floor

 FREE ADMISSION & KEIKI ARTS ACTIVITIES